KEMONOYA/zettelkasten/ZETTELKASTEN/Vertex attribute.md

 	 0.0f,  0.5f, 0.0f
 };
 ```
 As we configured above, we define the vertices as triplets of values, each describing the 3D position of the vertex.
 Notice that until we actually link these values to the attributes, this array has no meaning or interpretation (in fact, nothing even specifies that these are *triplets* yet), and is nothing more than a list of floats.
-This array's data will be loaded into a [[vertex buffer object]] and bound to the `GL_ARRAY_BUFFER` slot, so that any time in the future we refer to the curre
+This array's data will be loaded into a [[vertex buffer object]] which is then bound to the `GL_ARRAY_BUFFER` slot, so that any time in the future we refer to the currently bound `GL_ARRAY_BUFFER` we'll be working with our *VBO*.

 #### 3. Link vertex data to vertex attributes.